 As ever, I'm excited to see a new book by Walden, one of America's most gifted comics artists and a particular favorite of KinderComics.
-I realize that this blend of fiction and autobiography (as the publisher calls it) is more likely to be billed as a true-to-life personal story by indie-pop stars and identical twins Tegan and Sara, but for me it is a Tillie Walden book.
+I realize that this blend of fiction and autobiography (as the publisher calls it) is more likely to be billed as a true-to-life personal story by indie-pop stars and identical twins Tegan and Sara.
+Of course.
+Yet I have to admit that, for me, it began as a Tillie Walden book.
 It was Walden's name that got me to perk up and pay attention, and for that I'm glad.
 Turns out it's very well-written by Tegan and Sara, and yet another interesting departure for Walden.

 By now, Walden is hopefully no longer burdened with the wunderkind reputation that seemed to stick to her for her first several books.
 I mean, that rep was understandable — she was amazingly young for a graphic novelist, it seemed, and fearsomely prolific and good — but Walden has been productive and versatile for years, and is now a teacher at her old school, the Center for Cartoon Studies, so she's a veteran.
 And it does seem a bit foolish to keep marveling at how very much she has done in a short time.
 I'm still guilty of doing that, of course!
 What interests me now is the way she is departing from indy-comics expectations, branching out into different kinds of work.
 Since her last creator-owned graphic novel, Are You Listening?
 (2019), she has collected many of her early short works, co-created (with Emma Hunsinger) a collaborative picture book, undertaken a work-for-hire Walking Dead franchise series called Clementine, and now this, another collaborative work.
 Clementine is a trilogy in progress (the second volume is expected this fall), and Junior High promises to be the first half of a duology, so it looks as if Walden is dividing her work between different serial projects over a fairly long span.
 Huh.
 I would not have predicted these things a few years ago, but what do I know?